Chidananda1412/Advanced_Voice_Assistant/README.md

 ### Environment Variables

-Create a `.env` file in the root directory of the project and add your email credentials and OpenWeatherMap API key:
+Create a `.env` file(This is optional) in the root directory of the project and add your email credentials and OpenWeatherMap API key:
 ```
 EMAIL_USER=your-email@example.com
 EMAIL_PASS=your-email-password